tfidfwastaken/gitnotes/week4.md

 I didn't need to find a good way to parse tokens.
 I needed to display fetch remotes.

 Junio also gave me a helpful review, and [rightly pointed out](https://lore.kernel.org/git/xmqqim2l3p92.fsf@gitster.g/) the needless parsing and unparsing that was being done to call `module_clone()`.
 I am working on factoring out that function to separate the parsing of flags from the core logic.
-It's almost done, and a reroll should be out by tomorrow.
+It's almost done, and a reroll should be out tomorrow.

 ### Current obstacles